Skyscanner/backpack-ios/UNRELEASED.md

 **Fixed:**

 - Backpack/Calendar:
-  - Fixed the range background colour so that it is more visible on dark-mode backgrounds.
+  - Fixed the range background colour so that it is more visible on dark mode backgrounds.

 ## How to write a good changelog entry